 If you don’t have an Asian grocery or you want to get plants that already have established root systems, you can order lemongrass starter plants here.

 If you live in a colder climate zone where you have fewer than 5 frost-free months, you’ll want to get your lemongrass stalks or starts at least 2 months before your last frost date in spring.

 Start them in small containers indoors in a sunny, warm spot.
 When it comes time to transplant them outdoors (see instructions below) you’ll have more mature plants that already have good growth on them.

 Now it’s time to transplant your lemongrass outdoors!

 When should you plant or transplant lemongrass?

-Lemongrass is frost sensitive and will die back to the ground when temperatures hit freezing.
-Therefore, you should only plant/transplant your lemongrass outdoors AFTER your last frost date of spring (find yours here).
+Lemongrass is frost-sensitive and will die back to the ground when temperatures hit freezing.
+Therefore, you should only plant/transplant your lemongrass outdoors AFTER your last frost date of spring (find your last frost date here).

 Does lemongrass need sun or shade?